 - What is Cinema?
 Critical Approaches (FLM003)

-Representing London: The Eighteenth Century (ESH219) [Show/hide module description]
+Representing London: Writing the Eighteenth Century City (ESH288) [30 credits] [Show/hide module description]

 For popular options in Film Studies, see the School of Languages, Linguistics and Film website.
 You may also, in consultation with your advisor, be able to elect to study modules offered by other departments within the Faculty of Arts.